GeorgePh0/Sports-Quiz/README.md

 ![Correct and Incorrect text](assets/readme-images/fix-correct-text.jpg)

-### Unfixed bugs

 - There is a bug when the screen reaches a size of 750px.
 I have located that it is in the media query within the css file.
 As seen in the picture below, the answers on the last question do not disappear when pressing the "end" button, instead remain due to the height being adjusted to 200px when at a screen size of 750px.
-This bug has not yet been fixed due to having a deadline that needed to be met.
-The bug will be fixed in due course.
+This was fixed when seeing that I had the media query for the buttons area was "display: grid" and not removed so the hidden class could work.

 ![unfixed bug](assets/readme-images/unfixed-bug.jpg)